Rate this article

 Around 19% of US beauty consumers say that virtual product try-ons would help them feel more confident purchasing products digitally.
 Generative AI brings the visual try-on experience to each screen, allowing consumers to create realistic representations of clothes and other products.

-Style transfer technique, which is another gen AI offshoot, is also helpful in transforming the customer’s vision into a realistic piece of clothing or product.
-In simple words, this technique allows the customer to take two images — a self-portrait and a style reference image — and blend them together to try on a new style.
+• Ulta Beauty uses style transfer technique, another gen AI offshoot allowing the customer to take two images — a self-portrait and a style reference image — and blend them together to offer a virtual hair style and colour try-on experience.

 3. Human-like chatbots

 Traditional ecommerce chatbots and virtual assistants guide customers through basic linear flows but have a hard time thinking outside the predefined boundaries.
-By leveraging the power of generative AI chatbots, retailers can swap generic responses for human-like interactions and provide accurate 24/7 support to users, thus boosting customer service efficiency.
+With generative AI chatbots, it’s all different.
+Retailers swap generic responses for human-like interactions and provide accurate 24/7 support to users, boosting customer service efficiency.

-Generative AI can also supplement digital agents with natural language processing capabilities, enabling the bots to process natural language inputs (voice or text) and serve up empathetic outputs for after-sales support and issue resolution.
+Generative AI can also supplement chatbots with natural language processing capabilities, enabling the bots to process natural language inputs (voice or text) and serve up empathetic outputs for after-sales support and issue resolution.

 4. Product discovery and search personalization